 Is the CCIC Ombudsperson the same thing as CICAA?

 No. CICAA is a statute (765 ILCS 160) that governs how most Illinois HOAs operate.
-CCIC is a separate state office (765 ILCS 615) that reviews conduct under that statute and the Condominium Property Act.
+CCIC is a separate state office (765 ILCS 615) that answers questions about conduct under that statute and the Condominium Property Act.
 The two are often conflated in homeowner letters, which weakens the credibility of the complaint.

 How DispuPoint addresses CCIC Ombudsperson escalation

 When the issue is governance or procedural conduct under CICAA or the Condominium Property Act, we figure out whether a CCIC inquiry fits.
 Where it does, we prepare the inquiry form, cite the correct statute, and attach the evidence.
-The filing creates a state record and often gets the board moving where ordinary letters don't.
+The inquiry creates a state record and gives a clear statement of what the statute requires, which can strengthen the homeowner's position in the next step.